 Netgear is a very well known American network technology manufacturer.
-You probably know them best for their home hubs and wifi routers, but they’re a major supplier to industry as well and make a range of network connected devices like NAS (Network Hard Disks), firewalls and security cameras.
+You probably know them best for their home hubs and wifi routers, but they’re a major supplier to the industry as well and make a range of network-connected devices like NAS (Network Hard Disks), firewalls and security cameras.
 They were set up in 1996 and have just over a thousand employees spread around the world.

 Once you’ve gotten it setup and adjusted the camera to the perfect angle you’ll interact with the camera through the software interfaces.
 Netgear have apps on Android, iOS, Amazon Fire and a decent web interface.
 They’re all well laid out and sensible if not pretty.
 It’s designed to handle a number of Arlo cameras at once which makes perfect sense if you are using them for security.